Jonathan2251/lbd/source/verilog.rst

   RET to PC < 0, finished!

-As above result, cpu0.v dumps the memory first after reading input file cpu0.hex.
-Next, it runs instructions from address 0 and print each destination register value in the fourth column.
+As shown in the result above, ``cpu0.v`` dumps the memory content after reading the input file ``cpu0.hex``.
+Next, it runs instructions from address 0 and prints each destination register value in the fourth column.

-The first column is the nano seconds of timing.
-The second is instruction address.
-The third is instruction content.
+The first column is the timestamp in nanoseconds.
+The second column is the instruction address.
+The third column is the instruction content.

-Now, most example codes depicted in the previous chapters are verified by print the variable with print_integer().
+Most of the example codes discussed in previous chapters are verified by printing variables using ``print_integer()``.

-Since the cpu0.v machine is created by Verilog language, suppose it can run on real FPGA device (but I never do it).
-The real output hardware
-interface/port is hardware output device dependent, such as RS232, speaker, LED, ....
-You should implement the I/O interface/port when you want to program FPGA and wire I/O device to the I/O port.
+Since the ``cpu0.v`` machine is written in Verilog, it is assumed to be capable of running on a real FPGA device (though I have not tested this myself).
+The actual output hardware interface or port depends on the specific output device, such as RS232, speaker, LED, etc. You must implement the I/O interface or port and wire your I/O device accordingly when programming an FPGA.

-Through running the compiled code on Verilog simulator, Cpu0 backend compiled result and CPU cycles are verified and calculated.
+By running the compiled code on the Verilog simulator, the compiled result from the Cpu0 backend and the total CPU cycles can be verified and measured.

-Currently, this Cpu0 Verilog program is not a pipeline architecture, but according the instruction set it can be implemented as a pipeline model.
+Currently, this Cpu0 Verilog implementation does not support pipeline architecture.
+However, based on the instruction set, it can be extended to a pipelined model.

-The cycle time of Cpu0 pipeline model is more than 1/5 of "total cpu cycles" displayed as above since there are dependences exist between instructions.
+The cycle time of the pipelined Cpu0 model is expected to be more than 1/5 of the "total CPU cycles" shown above, due to dependencies between instructions.

-Though the Verilog simulator is slow in running the whole system program and not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at early stage with small program pattern.
+Although the Verilog simulator is slow for running full system programs and does not count cycles for cache and I/O operations, it provides a simple and effective way to validate CPU design ideas in the early development stages using small program patterns.

-The overall system simulator is complex to create.
-Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it needs a lot of effort.
+Creating a full system simulator is complex.
+While the Wiki website [#wiki-sim]_ provides tools for building simulators, doing so requires significant effort.

-To generate cpu032I as well as little endian code, you can run with the following command.
-File build-run_backend.sh write the endian information to ../verilog/cpu0.config as below.
+To generate ``cpu032I`` code with little-endian format, you can run the following command.
+The script ``build-run_backend.sh`` writes the endian configuration to ``../verilog/cpu0.config`` as shown below.

 .. code-block:: console